edgar183/issue_tracker/README.md

 ### Features Left to Implement

 1. Superuser can assign new staff members to form his profile page.
-2. User can replay on the comment
+2. User can reply on the comment
 3. Add information in dashboard about a number of issues tended to on a daily, weekly and monthly basis.
 4. Create a blog page to post updates about the main application